Why Pixel Density Matters for High-Resolution Monitors

 Can I use a 32-inch 1080p monitor for productivity work?

 A 32-inch 1080p monitor has only 68.84 PPI—well below the 110 PPI threshold for comfortable text reading at 60cm.
-Our testing shows this configuration causes eye strain during extended text work.
+This configuration commonly leads to eye strain during extended text work.
 If you already own this monitor, sit farther back (90-100cm) to increase the effective PPI.
 For new purchases, choose 1440p or 4K at 32 inches.

 What's the difference between PPI and DPI?